noobiezt0/picea/README.md

 ### Manual Installation

-If you don't have any of these, then just download a zip acrhive directly from GitHub.
+If you don't have any of these, then just download a ZIP archive directly from GitHub.